Things to Eat in Kelantan and Terengganu that You'll Love!

 Nasi Ulam

-Nasi ulam is a steamed rice dish served with various herbs like the leaves of pegagan (centella asiatica) or kemangi (lemon basil), with vegetables and spices and accompanied with several Malay side dishes.
+Nasi ulam is a steamed rice dish served with various herbs like the leaves of pegagan (centella asiatica) or kemangi (lemon basil), with vegetables and spices and accompanied by several Malay side dishes.

 Tom Yam Maggie Ketam

 The name of the dish speaks for itself.
-Maggi Mee instant noodles in a sweet spicy Tom Yam broth with generous amount of prawns and crabs – what’s there not to like!
+Maggi Mee instant noodles in a sweet spicy Tom Yam broth with a generous amount of prawns and crabs – what’s there not to like?

 Make dinner plans at Indra Tomyam Restaurant to try this mouthwatering Kelantan dish.